- Prospective Students

 - Applications will be reviewed the week of May 3 and awards will be announced prior to the last day of spring finals.
 Awards will be made on a funds–available basis.
 Students are eligible to receive a maximum of $2,500 in subsidy for the summer.
 Students can check with the SBL for the status of available funding at any time in the cycle.

-- At the end of the internship, each subsidy recipient is expected to write i) a paragraph for publication and ii) a summary report (3–5 pages) on his or her experience, due no later than September 9, 2011.
+- At the end of the internship, each subsidy recipient is expected to write i) a paragraph for publication and ii) a summary report (3–5 pages) on his or her experience.
 This is intended to brief alumni donors who sponsor the program; offer advice to students interested in applying for a subsidy in the future; and increase awareness of program among students.
 In addition, the recipient may be asked to: speak in both organized and informal settings to other students about the summer experience; attend an event with alumni sponsor; write an article on the summer experience.

 - To apply, students must submit a detailed sponsorship letter from the organization and the organization's IRS letter designating not for profit [501(c)(3)] status (if applicable).
 The sponsorship letter is a signed letter from a senior executive of the host organization, addressed to the prospective Fellow and setting forth the actual job offer and the specifics of the position including: